-17 See, for example CDL-AD (2018)004-e Romania - Joint Opinion on Draft Law No. 140/2017 on amending Governmental Ordinance No. 26/2000 on Associations and Foundations, §40.
+18 See, for example CDL-AD(2018)004-e Romania - Joint Opinion on Draft Law No. 140/2017 on amending Governmental Ordinance No. 26/2000 on Associations and Foundations, §40.
 "In addition, all reporting should at the same time ensure respect for the rights of members, founders, donors, beneficiaries and staff, as well as the right of the association to protect legitimate business confidentiality.
 Obligations to report should be tempered by other obligations relating to the right to security of beneficiaries and to respect for their private lives and confidentiality; any interference with respect for private life and confidentiality should observe the principles of necessity and proportionality."

-7. CONCLUSIONS AND RECOMMENDATIONS
+CONCLUSIONS AND RECOMMENDATIONS

-- 7.1.
-Based on the above-mentioned findings of our analysis concerning the FATF Recommendations and other sources, the Defenders Protection Initiative, in collaboration with the NPO Working Group on FATF in Uganda, recommends: - 7.1.1.
-Deleting category 15 in the 2nd schedule to the AMLA from the list of accountable/reporting entities, by applying section 139(2)(b) & section 139(3)(b) of the said Act, and consistent with the NRA Action Plan. - 7.1.2.
-Any measure aimed at the prevention of TF abuse of the NPO sector should be: - Targeting only those NPOs that meet the FATF definition, based on a specific risk assessment that should identify which types of NPOs are actually exposed to TF abuse. - ii.
-Focused, proportionate and justified in light of identified and documented TF risks - a) The FIA should involve a significant sample of NPOs in the risk assessment of the NPO sector. - b) The FIA should reach out to financial institutions to sensitize them about the "de-risking" of NPOs.
+37. Based on the above-mentioned findings of our analysis concerning the FATF Recommendations and other sources, the Defenders Protection Initiative, in collaboration with the NPO Working Group on FATF in Uganda, recommends:

+a) Deleting category 15 in the 2nd schedule to the AMLA from the list of accountable/reporting entities, by applying section 139(2)(b) & section139(3)(b) of the said Act, and consistent with the NRA Action Plan.

-Connect with us
+b) Any measure aimed at the prevention of TF abuse of the NPO sector should be:

+i.
+Targeting only those NPOs that meet the FATF definition, based on a specific risk assessment that should identify which types of NPOs are actually exposed to TF abuse.

+ii.
+Focused, proportionate and justified in light of identified and documented TF risks c) The FIA should involve a significant sample of NPOs in the risk assessment of the NPO sector.

+d) The FIA should reach out to financial institutions to sensitize them about the "de-risking" of NPOs